HITS-AIN/GPCCPaper/README.md

 ### Posterior for 3C120

-We obtained the posteriors for the above objects using the following:
+We obtained the posterior delay for 3C120 using the following:
 ```
 using Distributed
 addprocs(16)